Japan's Toshiba set to end 74-year stock market history

 Its divisions range from home electronics to nuclear power stations, and for decades after WW2 was a symbol of the country's economic recovery and its high technology industry.

-However Toshiba has faced a number of major setbacks in recent years.
+However the Tokyo-based company has faced a number of major setbacks in recent years.

+"Toshiba's catastrophe is a consequence of inadequate corporate governance at the top," Gerhard Fasol, chief executive of business advisory firm Eurotechnology Japan told the BBC.

 In 2015, it admitted to overstating its profits by more than a $1bn over six years and paid a 7.37bn yen ($47m; £38m) fine, which was the biggest in the country's history at the time.

-Two years later, it revealed major losses at its US nuclear power business, taking a 700bn yen writedown.
+Two years later, it revealed major losses at its US nuclear power business, Westinghouse, taking a 700bn yen writedown.

-To avoid bankruptcy it sold its memory chip business in 2018, which is was seen as a crown-jewel in the company's portfolio.
+To avoid bankruptcy it sold its memory chip business in 2018, which was seen as a crown-jewel in the company's portfolio.

 Since then Toshiba has received several takeover offers, including one from UK private equity group CVC Capital Partners in 2021, which it rejected.